COVID-19 update: the internship will take place winter 2021 in a completely virtual environment.

 - Participate in weekly seminars and workshops

 - Must do the internship for academic credit; a Faculty Advisor has already been assigned for the course.

-- UW Bothell Students can take BIS 497, Political Internship in State Government (5, max.
-20)
+- UW Bothell Students will take BIS 497, Political Internship in State Government (5, 10, or 15 credits)

 How to apply

 When filling out the application, you will be asked for the Internship Faculty Sponsor.
 The sponsor has been prearranged through UW.
 Check to confirm you "have arranged for a faculty sponsor and will receive academic credit for the internship."
 The sponsor is Randy Spaulding; his email is Randy.Spaulding@k12.wa.us.

-For more information and any questions regarding the application process please call 425.352.3706 to speak with a Career Counselor to learn more about what goes into the application.
+For more information and any questions regarding the application process please call 425.352.3706 to speak with a Career & Internship Specialist to learn more about what goes into the application.
 You can prepare with the following:

 - Choose ONE of the following prompts and write a one-page personal essay responding to it.
-Essays should be well-edited, professional in tone, and explains something about who you are as a person.
+Essays should be well-edited, professional in tone, and explain something about who you are as a person.
 Do not use your essay to take a stand on a political issue or summarize your résumé.